 Factor rates and fees

-As we said, you get the cash from a merchant cash advance in one up-front chunk.
-As part of the deal, you agree to repay your MCA provider the full cost of the advance, plus fees.
+When you get a merchant cash advance, you agree to repay your MCA provider the full cost of your business cash advance, plus your provider’s fees.

 For example: $50,000 × 1.2 = $60,000